Power out for hundreds of thousands, roadways snarled with ice and snow from dangerous winter storm

 More than 800,000 customers were without power due to the storm early Monday, according to PowerOutage.us, which collects real-time data from utilities across the country.

 Many outages were reported across Texas, Louisiana, Mississippi, Tennessee and Kentucky.
-This map shows data on outages from FindEnergy, by county:
+This map shows data on outages from FindEnergy, which tallied more than 730,000 outages, by county:

 At one point, widespread heavy snow, sleet and freezing rain threatened nearly 180 million people — more than half the U.S. population — in a path stretching from the southern Rocky Mountains to New England, the National Weather Service said.
 It warned people to brace for a string of frigid days.